 What to Do If You Are Being Sued in Florida

-A lawsuit does not put your assets at immediate risk.
-A complaint is a claim, not a judgment, and no creditor can touch your property until a court enters a final money judgment against you.
-That process takes months or years.
+A lawsuit does not put assets at immediate risk.
+A complaint is a claim, not a judgment, and no creditor can touch property until a court enters a final money judgment.
+That process takes months or years, and during that window, bank accounts remain accessible, wages continue, and the homestead is not in jeopardy.

 The more urgent question is whether planning options close once a lawsuit is filed.
 Some do.
 Transferring non-exempt assets after a claim exists triggers scrutiny under Florida’s fraudulent transfer statute.
-But Florida’s exempt assets, including homestead, retirement accounts, wages, and tenancy by the entireties property, remain protected regardless of when the lawsuit was filed.
-Certain advanced structures, including offshore trusts, remain available even after litigation begins.
+But exempt assets—homestead, retirement accounts, wages, and tenancy by the entireties property—remain protected regardless of timing.
+Certain advanced structures, including Cook Islands trusts, remain available even after litigation begins.

 Speak With a Florida Asset Protection Attorney